Welcome the proceedings of Chambéry 2026 congress website

 Presentations

-• Caroline MAYS, Senior Director of Planning and Modal Programs, Texas DoT, USA
+Caroline MAYS (United States) - Senior Director of Planning and Modal Programs, Texas Department of Transportation

 • Reorganization of road freight after Baltimore bridge collapse